Search

 Instructions

-• In a food processor, add the deveined shrimp and blend into a paste (or finely mince with a knife).
-Add the ginger, salt, white pepper, and sesame oil.
-Mix well to combine.
+• In a food processor, blend the shrimp into a paste (or finely mince with a knife).
+Add the ginger, salt, white pepper, and sesame oil, mixing well to combine.

-• Transfer the filling into a pastry bag (or Ziploc bag set in a glass).
+• Transfer the filling into a pastry bag (or Ziploc bag placed in a glass).
 Seal the top, then snip off the tip for easy piping.

 • Slice the mini sweet peppers in half lengthwise and remove the seeds.